heinermann/starbound-caos-vm/README.md

  - A piece of equipment that can be wired to other pieces of equipment
  - A new meta-room (w/ background) for agents to live in

-## What is a CAOS script?
+## What is CAOS?
-A Creatures Agent Object Script (CAOS) script is a proprietary scripting language for the Creatures engine.
+A Creatures Agent Object Script (CAOS) is a proprietary scripting language for the Creatures engine.
 All agents contain a script.

 ## What are the challenges?
 The Starbound scripting API is extremely limited compared to CAOS script.